awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Common DBA Tasks for MariaDB<a name="MariaDB.Concepts.DBA.Tasks"></a>

-Killing sessions or queries, skipping replication errors, working with InnoDB \(version 10\.2 and later\) and XtraDB \(versions 10\.0 and 10\.1\) tablespaces to improve crash recovery times, and managing the global status history are common DBA tasks you might perform in a MariaDB DB instance\.
+Ending sessions or queries, skipping replication errors, working with InnoDB \(version 10\.2 and later\) and XtraDB \(versions 10\.0 and 10\.1\) tablespaces to improve crash recovery times, and managing the global status history are common DBA tasks you might perform in a MariaDB DB instance\.
 You can handle these tasks just as in an Amazon RDS MySQL DB instance, as described in [Common DBA Tasks for MySQL DB Instances](Appendix.MySQL.CommonDBATasks.md)\.
 The crash recovery instructions there refer to the MySQL InnoDB engine, but they are applicable to a MariaDB instance running InnoDB or XtraDB as well\.

 ## Local Time Zone for MariaDB DB Instances<a name="MariaDB.Concepts.LocalTimeZone"></a>